mlakolar/KLIEPInference.jl/README.md

 You will also need to install the following software.

-- JLD, Distributions, ProximalBase, CoordinateDescent, StatsBase, Pyplot, IJulia.
+- JLD, Distributions, ProximalBase, CoordinateDescent, StatsBase, PyPlot, IJulia.

-`using Pkg; Pkg.add.(["JLD", "Distributions", "ProximalBase", "CoordinateDescent", "StatsBase", "Pyplot", "IJulia"])`
+`using Pkg; Pkg.add.(["JLD", "Distributions", "ProximalBase", "CoordinateDescent", "StatsBase", "PyPlot", "IJulia"])`

 - GNU Parallel.